yapsterapp/a-frame/README.md

 [gather coeffects] -> [handle event] -> [process effects]
 ```

-As with re-frame, this process is implemented with an interceptor chain, but unlike
+As in re-frame, this process is implemented with an interceptor chain.
+Unlike
 re-frame, the a-frame interceptor chain is:
-* asynchronous - the `:enter` or `:leave` fns in any interceptor may return a
+* asynchronous - the `:enter`, `:leave` and `:error` fns in any interceptor
-  promise of their result
+  may return a promise of their result.
-* data-driven - the interceptor chains themselves are described by simple data.
+* fully data-driven - the interceptor chains themselves are described by
-  Since `events`, `coeffects` and `effects` are also simple data, the state of
+  simple data.
+Since `events`, `coeffects` and `effects` are also simple data,
-  the interceptor chain at any point is fully serialisable
+  the entire state of the interceptor chain at any point is fully serialisable.

 A typical event-handler interceptor chain looks like this: